Annalie Longo

-Annalie Antonia Longo (born 1 July 1991) is an association football player who represents New Zealand at international level.
+Annalie Antonia Longo (born 1 July 1991) is a New Zealand professional footballer who plays for Auckland United in the New Zealand Women's National League and formely the New Zealand national team.

-She has played for Sydney FC and Melbourne Victory in the Australian W-League.
-From her time in the W-League with Melbourne Victory, Longo is dubbed the Kiwi Messi by the fans for her ability on the ball and goalscoring prowess.
+She has played for Sydney FC, Melbourne Victory, and Wellington Phoenix in the Australian A-League Women.

 Early life

 Longo got into football when she used to go with her dad, Paul, to watch her brothers, Jason and Julian, play for Eden Football Club.
 She joined the club which merged with Mt Roskill to become Three Kings United.
+She received additional coaching at the Wynton Rufer Soccer School of Excellence from 1999 to 2006.